siberianfox/tinygwiki/TinyG-Configuration.md

 </pre>

 ### $QV - Queue Report Verbosity
-Queue reports report the depth of the planner queue.
+Queue reports return the number of available buffers in the planner queue.
+The planner queue has 24 buffers and therefore can have as many as 24 Gcode blocks queued for execution.
+An empty queue will report 24 available buffers.
+A full one will report 0.

 Using the planner queue depth as a way to manage flow control when sending a Gcode file is actually a much better way than managing the serial input buffer.
-The planner queue has 24 buffers and therefore can have as many as 24 Gcode blocks queued for execution.
-If you keep the planner full to about 22 blocks things run really smoothly.
-You also want to make sure it doesn't starve, say below 2 blocks.
+If you keep the planner full to about 2 blocks available it will run really smoothly.
+You also want to make sure the queue doesn't starve, say - more than 20 blocks available.

 Verbosity settings are:
 <pre>